sampsyo/cs6120/content/blog/2025-05-13-global-value-numbering/index.md

 ### Global Value Numbering

 Global value numbering is a set of techniques which perform value numbering at the level of a function, rather than a single block.
 [This paper](https://www.cs.tufts.edu/~nr/cs257/archive/keith-cooper/value-numbering.pdf) goes over hash-based and partitioning implementations of global value numbering.
-There's already a hash-based implementation for Bril and it's very conceptually similar to local value numbering, so I decided to implement value partitioning instead.
+There's already a hash-based implementation for Bril [here](https://www.cs.cornell.edu/courses/cs6120/2019fa/blog/global-value-numbering/) and it's very conceptually similar to local value numbering, so I decided to implement value partitioning instead.

 ### Value partitioning

-Instead of hashing expressions to values like local value numbering, value partitioning works by directly computing congruence classes of expressions, where two expressions are congruent if they have the same opcode all their arguments are congruent with each other.
+Instead of hashing expressions to values like local value numbering, value partitioning works by directly computing congruence classes of expressions, where two expressions are congruent if they have the same opcode and all their arguments are congruent with each other.
 To perform value partitioning, we first put a program into SSA to ensure that each value has a unique variable associated with it.
 We assume that all operations of a type are in the same congruence class, then repeatedly partition congruence classes where this cannot be true until we obtain a maximum fixed point.

 We implemented this algorithm for value partitioning, which was given in the paper:
 ```